Thank you for your interest in joining the Worldwide CDIO Initiative.

 Step 2: Submit application to join the CDIO Initiative

 Fill in the application based on the CDIO application form.
 The CDIO application consists of information of your university and a questionnaire with a number of questions on your motives for joining the CDIO Initiative, which programs, if not all, that plans to apply CDIO, your future plans for education, your experience, etc. There is also a CDIO standards self-evaluation that is recommended to enclose to the application.
+A template for the CDIO standards self-evaluation is found under Knowledge Library, click here.

 Step 3: Review by the members of the CDIO region